-If you have a secure or assured tenancy, you can make improvements to your home.
+If you have a Guinness tenancy, you can make improvements to your home.
 This could be:

 - changes to your kitchen